Colorado BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-Wanting to use BetMGM to make a bet?
-Signing up is easy.
-Just grab your computer, phone, or mobile device, along with a method of payment for your first deposit.
-Then follow our link, and the BetMGM site or app will guide you through the sign-up process.
+If you've never played on BetMGM before, it's easy to get started.
+You only need your computer or mobile device to sign up, plus a method of payment to make your first deposit.
+Just follow our link and the BetMGM site or app will guide you through the process.

-If you're looking to put money on a game game today but would like some help getting started, here's a quick rundown.
-Betting the moneyline, spread, and over/under are some of the most common ways to place bets.
-A moneyline bet means that you think one of the teams will win the game.
-Pretty simple, right?
-If you bet $10 with -110 odds and the team you picked does win, you'd get back $19.
+Looking to bet on a game today but don't know where to start?
+Consider some of the most common betting types, such as the moneyline, spread, and over/under.
+A moneyline bet means that you think the team you bet on will win, simple as that!
+And if they do, and you bet $10 with odds of -110, you'd get $19 back.

-While it can be a tad more complicated, betting against the point spread can offer a bigger payout or better chance to win in certain situations.
+Although it can be a little more complicated, betting against the point spread can offer a bigger payout or better chance to win in certain situations.
 If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
-But if their opponent wins by more than the spread, then they will "cover" the spread, making them the winning side of the wager.
+But if their opponent wins by more than the spread, then they will "cover" the spread, making them the correct side of the wager.

-A simpler way to bet is to wager on a game's over/under (or point total).
-All you have to do is pick whether you believe the combined score of both teams will be higher or lower than the set "total" at the end of the contest.
-It's that simple.
-As an example, let's say you bet $10 on the over (with odds of -110).
-If you pick correctly, you'd get back $19.
+Betting on the over/under, or point total, is a much simpler way to bet.
+Just pick whether you think the combined score of both teams will be above or below a particular number at the conclusion of the game.
+Let's say you bet $10 on the over, with odds of -110.
+You'd get back $19 if you pick correctly.

 Games in Colorado Today